jopamo/oneg4fm/HACKING.md

 * Linux only
 * Desktop-only (no “desktop” window, no Wayland shell integration yet)
 * In active transition away from libfm/libfm-qt
+* File I/O is being split into a POSIX-only core with Qt adapters at the edges

 ## 2. Modernization Goals